etiennestefa/EsEDM/README.md

 - Call the Assembler (assembler in the same directory and xterm needed).
 Key 'A',
 - Load a program.
 Key 'L'
-- Run a program (not to be used with I programs).
+- Run a program (not to be used with programs that need Keyboard).
 Key 'R'
 - Run a program one instruction per time.
 Key 'N'

 # Enjoying EsEDM